-You can see below that these Chelsea’s run shorter than the Vivobarefoot Fulham boot.
+You can see below that these Chelsea’s run shorter than the Vivobarefoot Fulham boot (Read my Vivobarefoot Fulham Review here for more info.
 They are also slightly narrower (2mm narrower in the toe box is what I measured).
 If you have high volume feet and/or thick ankles I would recommend sizing up one from your usual for the Mukishoes Chelsea.
 For my foot type they are great in my usual size, and actually fit better than most other chelsea boots I’ve tried.

 I geek out on barefoot shoes that are trendy.
 It’s not everyday you find a shoe that looks like a mainstream style but doesn’t hurt your body!
 I don’t know who started the whole “beauty is pain” thing, but it’s time we put it to rest.
 The Mukishoes Chelsea (and other barefoot chelsea boots) look like normal shoes and can be styled exactly the same way.
 My favorite place for outfit inspiration is Pinterest.
 Searching for “black chelsea boot outfits” will give you tons of ideas for styling these beauties!

 Other Barefoot Chelsea Boots

 If you’re looking for some other options check the list below!
 I also have a fill list of barefoot boots available for tons of other options.

 And make sure you check out my in-depth reviews of 100s of barefoot shoes.

 - Da Vinci –